alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Short term**

-Fulfill the product’s business needs by providing an operationally stable system that is available and scales with demand, with an eye on maintainability.
+Fulfill the product's business needs by providing an operationally stable system that is available and scales with demand, with an eye on maintainability.

 **Long term**